peermusic/peermusic/README.md

 - [x] Requires minimal server infrastructure:
   - (required) A [signalhub server](https://github.com/mafintosh/signalhub) via instances can initiate their peer-to-peer connection.
   - (optional) A [metadata providing server](https://github.com/peermusic/node-scraping-server) that delivers cover art and information about similarity of songs.
-- [x] Features a mobile ready interface.
+- [x] Features a beautiful mobile ready interface with different themes for every taste.
 - [x] Allows for association of different instances (as `private` or `friend`).
 - [x] Connects peer-to-peer between instances to share data.
 - [x] Secures the communication cryptographically.